 6. How do we process personal data?

-In order to achieve the purposes described under Section 1 Derbyshire Constabulary will handle personal data in accordance with the Data Protection Act 2018 and the GDPR.
+In order to achieve the purposes described under Section 1 Derbyshire Constabulary will handle personal data in accordance with the Data Protection Act 2018 and the UK GDPR.

 Where we are processing data for the General Purposes we will ensure that any personal data is: